scoppe/tech-test-fullstack/README.md

 **Suggested tasks:**

-- [ ] Add some authentication (a - login screen and some - authentication on the backend)
+- [ ] Add some authentication (a login screen and some authentication on the backend)
-- [ ] Be able to sort the estates - by price or surface
+- [ ] Be able to sort the estates by price or surface
 - [ ] Add pagination to the list
-- [ ] Load the estates as we move - on the map
+- [ ] Load the estates as we move on the map
-- [ ] Put everything in a docker - container image
+- [ ] Put everything in a docker container image
-- [ ] Add redux to the frontend - app
+- [ ] Add redux to the frontend app
-- [ ] Synchronize the data with - an elasticsearch instance and - request it instead of mongodb
+- [ ] Synchronize the data with an elasticsearch instance and request it instead of mongodb
-- [ ] Write some acceptance tests - (for example with Cypress)
+- [ ] Write some acceptance tests (for example with Cypress)
-- [ ] Make the backend use an - Apollo DataSource
+- [ ] Make the backend use an Apollo DataSource
-- [ ] Add a form to create a new - estate
+- [ ] Add a form to create a new estate
-- [ ] Import some point of - interests (schools, bus stops...- ) from the governemental open - data
+- [ ] Import some point of interests (schools, bus stops...) from the governemental open data
-- [ ] Make the app a Progressive - Web App that works offline
+- [ ] Make the app a Progressive Web App that works offline
-- [ ] Find an estate on the map - by clicking on it on the list - - and vice versa
+- [ ] Find an estate on the map by clicking on it on the list and vice versa
 - [ ] Add some Jest unit tests